Weezer: Raditude and Hurley (2009–2013)

 In December 2009, it was revealed that the band was no longer with Geffen Records.
 The band stated that new material would still be released, but the band members were unsure of the means, whether it be self-released, released online, or getting signed by another label.
 Eventually, the band was signed to the independent label Epitaph.
 Weezer co-headlined The Bamboozle in May 2010, and performed at the Bonnaroo Music and Arts Festival in Manchester, Tennessee in June.
-In August, 2010, Weezer performed at the Reading and Leeds Festival, and performed at the Voodoo Experience festival in New Orleans, LA in October 2010.
+In August 2010, Weezer performed at the Reading and Leeds Festival, and performed at the Voodoo Experience festival in New Orleans, LA in October 2010.

-The album Hurley was released in September 2010 through Epitaph Records.
-The name comes from the character Hugo "Hurley" Reyes from the television show Lost.
+The band's eighth album Hurley was released in September 2010 through Epitaph Records.
+The title comes from the character Hugo "Hurley" Reyes from the television show Lost.
 Jorge Garcia, the actor who portrayed Hurley, stated that being featured on the album cover is "one of the biggest honors of [his] career."
-The first single, "Memories" was chosen as part of the Jackass 3D soundtrack with the music video featuring members of the cast contributing backing vocals.
+The first single, "Memories", was chosen as part of the soundtrack for the 2010 film Jackass 3D with the music video featuring members of the cast contributing backing vocals.
 Weezer used internet streaming service YouTube as a way to promote the album.
 Weezer loaned itself to 15 amateur online video producers, "going along with whatever plans the creator could execute in about 30 minutes."
 The band was promoted through popular channels such as Barely Political, Ray William Johnson and Fred Figglehorn.
-The Gregory Brothers solicited musical and vocal contributions from the band on one of its compositions built around speeches by Rep. Charles Rangel and President Barack Obama.
-Weezer calls the promotion "The YouTube Invasion".
+The Gregory Brothers solicited musical and vocal contributions from the band on one of its compositions built around speeches by representative Charles Rangel and U.S. President Barack Obama.
+Weezer called the promotion "The YouTube Invasion".